HenrikBengtsson/matrixStats/revdep/problems.md

     The Date field is over a month old.

     This build time stamp is over a month old.
     ```

+# ChAMP

+Version: 2.8.9

+## In both

+*   checking package subdirectories ...
+WARNING
+    ```
+    Problems with news in ‘inst/NEWS.Rd’:
+      inst/NEWS.Rd:67: unexpected END_OF_INPUT '
+      '
+    ```

+*   checking CRAN incoming feasibility ...
+NOTE
+    ```
+    Maintainer: ‘Yuan Tian  <champ450k@gmail.com>’

+    The Description field should not start with the package name, 'This package' or similar.

+    The Date field is over a month old.

+    Size of tarball: 15461875 bytes
+    ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Depends: includes the non-default packages:
+      ‘minfi’ ‘ChAMPdata’ ‘FEM’ ‘DMRcate’ ‘Illumina450ProbeVariants.db’
+      ‘IlluminaHumanMethylationEPICmanifest’
+    Adding so many packages to the search path is excessive and importing selectively is preferable.
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is 11.8Mb
+      sub-directories of 1Mb or more:
+        doc       9.5Mb
+        extdata   2.0Mb
+    ```

+*   checking DESCRIPTION meta-information ...
+NOTE
+    ```
+    Author field differs from that derived from Authors@R
+      Author:    ‘Yuan Tian [cre,aut], Tiffany Morris [ctb], Lee Stirling [ctb], Andrew Feber [ctb], Andrew Teschendorff [ctb], Ankur Chakravarthy [ctb]’
+      Authors@R: ‘Tian Yuan [cre, aut], Tiffany Morris [ctb], Lee Stirling [ctb], Andrew Feber [ctb], Andrew Teschendorff [ctb], Ankur Chakravarthy [ctb]’

+    Maintainer field differs from that derived from Authors@R
+      Maintainer: ‘Yuan Tian <champ450k@gmail.com>’
+      Authors@R:  ‘Tian Yuan <champ450k@gmail.com>’

+    Package listed in more than one of Depends, Imports, Suggests, Enhances:
+      ‘rmarkdown’
+    A package should be listed in only one of these fields.
+    ```

 # Chicago